tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 2.0.1 =
-* Fixed the issue of improper scheme to load google map from HTTPS site.
+* Fixed the issue of improper scheme from the HTTPS site when loading js for google map.
-* Changed the pattern of masked password recorded in logs to hide the length of password.
+* In order to prevent accidental disclosure of the length of password, changed the length of `*` (masked password) which is logged into the database.

 = 2.0.0 =
 * **New feature:** Protection against brute-force and reverse-brute-force